jam9304/CV/README.md

 - Excellent communicator and love working and learning from new people with different approaches to tasks.
 - Great team player and have the ability to help keep morale high during stressful projects.
-- A fast an adaptable learner.
+- A fast and adaptable learner.
-- Keen eye for detail and love to problem solve, nothing feels better!
+- Keen eye for detail and delight in problem solving, nothing feels better!
-- Curious nature and love to always be learning new things.
+- Curious nature with a desire to always be learning new things.

 <br>